marten-seemann/base-drafts/draft-ietf-quic-recovery.md

 The receiver SHOULD send an EMPTY_ACK frame soon (e.g., 1ms) after undecryptable packets are received, even if those received packets are not buffered for later decryption.
-The small delay allows for cases when 0-RTT packets are reordered in front of the Initial, which is not uncommon on networks that prioritize small packets.
+The small delay allows for cases when 0-RTT packets are reordered in front of the Client Initial, which is not uncommon on networks that prioritize small packets.
 The receiver should limit the number of EMPTY_ACK frames sent to one per packet number space per RTT.

 When an EMPTY_ACK frame is received, a sender should immediately retransmit the missing handshake packet(s) as though the handshake timer